jupiter-project/metis/README.md

 # jupiter-gravity
-Jupiter Gravity will allow for local governments to store, digitally archive, and make available all public records.
+Jupiter Gravity will allow for any organization to build custom blockchain apps.
+Please see the wiki for installation, setup and user guide.